kneitinger/kneitinger.github.io/_posts/2015-08-21-brtfs-raid-on-dmcrypt.markdown

 options      cryptdevice=UUID=72347efa-f59b-de3a-42fe-02849feacc72:btrfs_pool0:allow-discards cryptdevice2=UUID=987aefcc-f119-56aa-43c1-48cffeaa891e:btrfs_pool1:allow-discards root=/dev/mapper/btrfs_pool0 rootflags=subvol=root quiet rw
 {% endhighlight %}

-Now the base sysytem is completely installed an ready to boot!
+Now the base system is completely installed an ready to boot!
 Feel free to add some users, install some other simple packages you prefer, or any other basic administrative tasks before we reboot into the installation.
 When you're all set, type `exit` to leave the chroot environment, unmount the subvolumes and